 This Actuarial Guideline shall be effective as follows:

-Sections 4 and 5 shall be effective for all new business and in force life insurance illustrations on policies sold on or after September 1, 2015.
+Sections 4 and 5A, except as noted in D., shall be effective for all new business and in force life insurance illustrations on policies sold on or after September 1, 2015.

-Effective March 1, 2017, Section 4 and Section 5 shall be effective for all in-force life insurance illustrations on policies within the scope of this actuarial guideline, regardless of the date the policy was sold.
+Effective March 1, 2017, Section 4 and Section 5A, except as noted in D., shall be effective for all in-force life insurance illustrations on policies within the scope of this actuarial guideline, regardless of the date the policy was sold.

-Sections 6 and 7 shall be effective for all new business and in force life insurance illustrations on policies sold on or after March 1, 2016.
+Sections 6A and 7 shall be effective for all new business and in force life insurance illustrations on policies sold on or after March 1, 2016.

+Sections 4.E, 5B, and 6B shall be effective for all policies sold on or after July 1, 2020. {if LATF adoption in January and Exec / Plenary adoption in March; Also, need to decide on the inforce application}

 Scope